-In this article you will learn about:
+In particular, you will learn about:

-- Basics of object detection
+- Types of computer vision object detection methods

-- Popular object detection algorithms
+- The most popular object detection algorithms today

 What is Object Detection?